taskcluster/taskgraph/docs/concepts/transforms.rst

      - project_taskgraph.transforms
      - taskgraph.transforms.task

 Transform Functions
 ...................

-Each transformation looks like this:
+Each transform function looks like:

 .. code-block:: python

+    from typing import Dict, Iterator

-    from taskgraph.transforms.base import TransformSequence
+    from taskgraph.transforms.base import TransformConfig, TransformSequence

     transforms = TransformSequence()

     @transforms.add
-    def transform_a_task(config, tasks):
+    def transform_a_task(config: TransformConfig, tasks: Iterator[Dict]) -> Iterator[Dict]:
         """This transform ..."""  # always include a docstring! for task in tasks:
             # do stuff to the task..
             yield task

-The ``config`` argument is a Python object containing useful configuration for the kind, and is a subclass of :class:`taskgraph.transforms.base.TransformConfig`, which specifies a few of its attributes.
+The ``config`` argument is a Python object containing useful configuration for the kind, and is an instance of :class:`taskgraph.transforms.base.TransformConfig`, which specifies a few of its attributes.
 Kinds may subclass and add additional attributes if necessary.